setaman/vue-ellipse-progress/.github/pull_request_template.md

 # Thanks for your contribution!

-Contributing to this project you agree to the [contribution rules](https://github.com/setaman/vue-ellipse-progress/CONTRIBUTING.md).
+By contributing to this project you agree to the [contribution rules](https://github.com/setaman/vue-ellipse-progress/CONTRIBUTING.md).

 Quick checklist for code changes:
 - [ ] Created a new branch based on `dev`